 Who is this Day for?

 This interactive day is appropriate for primary care clinicians, GPs, practice and community nurses or any professional involved with people with cardiovascular related chronic disease.

-Keeping us focused on real life general practice we round off the day with some clinical cases to discuss the obscure and to consolidate the learning.
 This day has been delivered and developed over several years and is exceedingly popular.
 It has been commissioned as a one off study day or as a study day in association with local heart failure related contracts, but always it goes down well.